-- Four-Year Graduation Cohort: Whereas 9GR is an attribute of students, each high school has a Four-Year Graduation Cohort that consists of all students enrolled at a given high school on the 180th day who have the same 9GR (e.g., a high school's 9GR24 consists of all students enrolled at that school on Day 180 who have 9GR = 24 and a high school's 9GR23 consists of all students enrolled at that school on Day 180 who have 9GR = 23).
-All High School students shall be assigned to the appropriate Four-Year Graduation Cohort of the last high school at which they were enrolled on the 180th day, unless the student meets one of the approved reasons for removal from the cohort (detailed in the bullets which follow). - School: The Graduating Cohort for a given high school includes all students whose initial enrollment in a US High School was four full school years prior to the current school year (i.e., 9GR21, or students who began high school during the 2020-21 school year and have 9GR = 21, are included in the Graduating Cohort base files for 2023-24 Report Cards because they were expected to attend high school during the 2020-21, 2021-22, 2022-23, and 2023-24 school years). - Note that the cohort reported on any given report card has students with 9GR equal to the two-digit year for the report card year minus three (e.g., 9GR21, since 24 3 = 21). - Students shall be removed from a school's Four-Year Graduation Cohort for the following reasons: student death, emigration, transfer to prison or juvenile facility following adjudication, and properly documented transfer. - Students shall be added to a school's Four-Year Graduation Cohort when they transfer into a high school from in-state or out-of-state institutions. - District: All students assigned to the Graduating Cohort base files of any high school within a district shall be included in the base file for the district (including Residential Treatment Facilities and Group homes). - State: All students assigned to the Graduating Cohort base files of any high school within the state shall be included in the base file for the state (including Residential Treatment Facilities and Group homes). - Students who meet the state diploma requirements as a result of completing requirements in the summer following their fourth year will have graduated prior to beginning a fifth year of high school and will count positively in the calculation of the on-time graduation rate.
+- Four-Year Graduation Cohort: Whereas 9GR is an attribute of students, each high school has a Four-Year Graduation Cohort that consists of all students enrolled at a given high school prior to the 180th day who have the same 9GR (e.g., a high school's 9GR24 consists of all students enrolled at that school at any time prior to Day 180 who have 9GR = 24 and a high school's 9GR23 consists of all students who were ever enrolled at that school by Day 180 who have 9GR = 23).
+All High School students shall be assigned to the appropriate Four-Year Graduation Cohort of the last high school at which they were enrolled unless the student meets one of the approved reasons for removal from the cohort (detailed in upcoming bullets). - School: All-The Graduating Cohort for a given high school includes all students whose initial enrollment in a US High School was four full school years prior to the current school year (i.e., 9GR21, or students who began high school during the 2020-21 school year, or and have 9GR = 21, are included in the Graduating Cohort 4 year graduation cohort base files for 2023-24 Report Cards because they were expected to attend high school during the 2020-21, 2021-22, 2022-23, and 2023-24 school years) and shall be assigned to the last high school at which they were enrolled on the 180th day unless the student meets one of the approved reasons for removal from the cohort (detailed next). - Note that the cohort reported on any given report card has students with 9GR equal to the twodigit year for the report card year minus three (e.g., 9GR = 219GR21, since 24 - 3 = 21). - Students shall be removed from a school's Four-Year Graduation Cohort the cohort for the following reasons: student death, emigration, transfer to prison or juvenile facility following adjudication, and properly documented transfer. - Students shall be added to a school's Four-Year Graduation Cohort the cohort when they transfer into a high school from in-state, or out-of-state, or international institutions. - Note that students transferring to a SC High School from outside the United States shall retain their previously assigned 9GR if they have been assigned one. - District: All students assigned to the Graduating Cohort 4-year graduation cohort base files of any high school within a district shall be included in the base file for the district (including Residential Treatment Facilities and Group homes). - State: All students assigned to the Graduating Cohort 4-year graduation cohort-base files of any high school within the state shall be included in the base file for the state (including Residential Treatment Facilities and Group homes). - Students who meet the state diploma requirements as a result of completing requirements in the summer following their fourth year will have graduated prior to beginning a fifth year of high school and will count positively in the calculation of the on-time graduation rate.